 - Life vests, also known as personal flotation devices or PFDs, are a must.
 These vests can help prevent drowning, which is why many states legally require that passengers wear a PFD at all times.
 Make sure not only that you have enough life jackets on board, but that you have sizes that will fit all your passengers.
 Investing in comfortable life jackets will help ensure everyone wears them.

-- Flotation devices like life rings or cushions can be thrown to those in distress in the water to help them stay afloat until they can be rescued.
+distress in the water to help them stay afloat until they can be rescued.

 - Keep one or more fire extinguishers on board.
 Although you are surrounded by water, that won't be much help if a fire breaks out in the engine compartment.
 A working fire extinguisher will be your best defense against onboard fire.